linagora/openpaas-esn/doc/install-ubuntu.md

-    grunt linters # launch hinter and linter against the codebase grunt test-frontend # only run the fontend unit tests grunt test-unit-backend # only run the unit backend tests grunt test-midway-bakend # only run the midway backend tests grunt test # launch all the testsuite
+    grunt linters # launch hinter and linter against the codebase grunt test-frontend # only run the fontend unit tests grunt test-unit-backend # only run the unit backend tests grunt test-midway-backend # only run the midway backend tests grunt test # launch all the testsuite

 Fixtures